adamhenson/mongobackup/README.md

 ## Options

-- Any provided options are passed to [mongodump](http://docs.mongodb.org/manual/reference/program/mongodump/) and [mongorestore](http://docs.mongodb.org/manual/reference/program/mongorestore/).
-The boolean value `true` should be used for options that don't accept a passed value, per the docs linked in the previous sentence.
+- Any provided options (such as `host`, `out`, etc) are passed as arguments to [mongodump](http://docs.mongodb.org/manual/reference/program/mongodump/) and [mongorestore](http://docs.mongodb.org/manual/reference/program/mongorestore/).
+All arguments available in these two MongoDB Package Components are available as options.
+The boolean value `true` should be used for free standing arguments that don't accept a value, per the docs linked above.